-This is the main page for a series of virtual runs we hope to develop, with some connection to Acadia National Park or national parks in general, a medal to mark the completion of a race, and a charitable giving element.
+This is the main page for a series of virtual runs with some connection to Acadia National Park or national parks in general, a medal to mark the completion of a race, and a charitable giving element.

-The first-ever virtual run we’ve hosted is the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
+The first-ever virtual run we hosted was the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
 Here are links to blog posts and registration pages for other virtual runs as we develop them.